netdata/netdata/docs/tutorials/collect-unbound-metrics.md

 Labs.
 In v1.19 of Netdata, we release a completely refactored collector for collecting real-time metrics from Unbound servers and displaying them in Netdata dashboards.

-Unbound runs on FreeBSD, OpenBSD, NetBSD, MacOS, Linux, and Windows, and supports DNS-over-TLS, which ensures that DNS queries and answers are all encrypted with TLS.
+Unbound runs on FreeBSD, OpenBSD, NetBSD, macOS, Linux, and Windows, and supports DNS-over-TLS, which ensures that DNS queries and answers are all encrypted with TLS.
 In theory, that should reduce the risk of eavesdropping or man-in-the-middle attacks when communicating to DNS servers.